J.D., University of California Hastings College of the Law, 2008

 Member, Phi Beta Kappa

 Britt Evangelist represents individuals and corporations in state and federal courts in a wide variety of both civil and criminal matters at both the trial and appellate level.
 She has experience defending individuals charged with various federal crimes, including wire fraud, bank fraud, money laundering, federal securities fraud, extortion, insider trading and antitrust violations.
 Britt has also represented individuals in matters involving parallel civil and criminal proceedings, as well as individuals and corporations engaged in civil litigation such as high stakes tort claims and attorneys’ fees disputes.
-Britt’s practice also includes representing individuals accused of drug offenses, violent crimes, and gang-related activity.
-Britt has been selected as a Rising Star by Northern California Super Lawyers Magazine every year since 2012.
+Britt’s practice also includes representing individuals accused of drug offenses, violent crimes, and gang-related activity as a member of the Northern District of California’s Criminal Justice Act Panel.
+Britt was selected as a Rising Star by Northern California Super Lawyers Magazine every year since 2012, and she was selected as a California Super Lawyer in 2022.

 Representative matters include: